mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Some decisions about code are a matter of personal taste.
 If your reviewer thinks your 8-line function would be better as two 5-line functions, neither of you is objectively "right."
 It's a matter of opinion which version is better.

-When your reviewer makes a suggestion and you both have about equal evidence to support your claim, defer to your reviewer.
+When your reviewer makes a suggestion, and you both have about equal evidence to support your position, defer to your reviewer.
 Between the two of you, the reviewer has better perspective on what it's like to read this code fresh.

 ## Minimize lag between rounds of review

 A few months ago, a reviewer contributed a small change to an open source project I maintain.
-I gave them feedback a few hours later, and then they seemed to just disappear.
-I checked back a few days later to make sure I didn't overlook a notification, but there was just nothing.
+I gave them feedback within a few hours, and then they disappeared.
+After a few days, I checked back to make sure I didn't overlook a notification, but there was still no response from the author.

 A month later, the author finally popped up again to submit their revisions.
-While I appreciated their effort, the lag between rounds doubled my work.
-I had forgotten all the context, so I was essentially starting over from zero.
-Not only did I have to re-read their code, I had to re-read my feedback as well.
+While I appreciated their effort, the lag between review rounds doubled my work.
+Not only did I have to re-read their code, I had to re-read my feedback as well to recall the full context.
 Had they followed up within a day or two, I wouldn't have to do all that extra work.

 That's an extreme example, but I see it frequently with teams of full-time developers.
 Someone will send out a changelist for review, get feedback, and then put it on the backburner for a week because they got distracted by another task.

 TODO: Diagram of total time for a three-round review.
 Maybe a graph of someone's memory slowly decaying over time?

-In addition, complexity increases with the number of changelists in flight.
-There's more work in remembering the state of the codebase and in resolving merge conflicts.
+In addition to the time lost in restoring context, half-finished changelists increase complexity.
+It's harder for everyone to keep track of what's already merged and what's pending, and it leads to more merge conflicts.

 Once you send your code out for review, driving the review to completion should be one of your highest priorities.
-Delays on your end to waste your reviewer's limited time and focus.
+Delays on your end waste your reviewer time and increase complexity for your teammates.

 ## Conclusion